 By Linda Austin, Moonbridge Publications

 Print books aren’t going away anytime soon, but ebooks are a popular alternative—or even addition—to print because of the lower purchase price (sometimes free) and the convenience of stashing many books in one small, portable device.
 Why wouldn’t an author want both print and e- versions of his or her book?
-Some authors, particularly of fiction or narrative fiction or poetry, choose to forego print and produce only ebooks.
+Some authors choose to forego print and produce only ebooks.
 Creating only an ebook version is, contrary to what readers seem to think, NOT much cheaper than creating a print book.
 The book still needs to be edited and formatted and it still needs a front cover.
 The selling website still has database management costs.
 The cost of printing is the only difference.
 Offering free or 99-cent ebooks is disrespectful to the hard work and creativity of the author and disregards the cost of good editing and cover design.
 An ebook version, except if sold through Amazon, needs its own ISBN, a different one from the print book.

 Formatting for Ebooks